joaoasrosa/joaoasrosa.github.io/_posts/2021-01-09-mental-models-reflection-on-aws-outage.md

 - Team
 - Chaos Engineering
 - Management
+- Complexity theory
+- Cynefin
+- Wardley Maps
 excerpt: My reflection on the recent AWS outage (November 2020).
-Rather than focus on the technical aspects, and how technical dependencies can be managed, I will deep dive into social aspects; namely the mental models, and how they play in a sociotechnical system that is under stress.
+Rather than focus on the technical aspects, and how technical dependencies can be managed, I will deep dive into social aspects; namely the mental models, and how they play in a sociotechnical system under stress.
 I will share my experiences in how to escape from the reliability trap
 ---

 In November 2020 AWS had a major outage, which started with their Kinesis service, having a cascading failure over several services.
-There are several analysis of the outage, including the [official note](https://aws.amazon.com/message/11201/) from AWS.
-This blog post is a refletion on the outage, but rather focus on the technical aspects, I will deep dive into the social ones, namely mental models.
+Several articles and analyses of the outage, including the [official note](https://aws.amazon.com/message/11201/) from AWS.
+This blog post reflects the outage, but rather focus on the technical aspects, I will deep dive into the social ones, namely mental models.

 ### Pre-refection, what is a mental model?